Retirement planning checklist: Managing retirement accounts

 Get organized, for yourself and your loved ones

-Maintaining important documents and sharing key information can provide peace of mind should anything unexpected occur.
-Be sure to periodically walk a spouse, partner, adult child or trusted friend through legal and financial records, PIN numbers, passwords and other personal information.
+Maintaining important documents and sharing key information can provide comfort should anything unexpected occur.
+Be sure to periodically walk a spouse, partner, adult child or trusted friend through legal and financial records, personal identification numbers (PINs), passwords and other pertinent information.
+Incorporating a checklist for retirement planning can help you stay organized and may identify items you overlooked.
 Learn more about planning for retirement below.

-How to complete the first item on your financial checklist for retirement.
+How to complete the first item on your planning checklist.

 FILE AND PROTECT IMPORTANT DOCUMENTS